 Our Corporate Governance Guidelines provide that our Board shall consist of such number of directors who are independent as is required by and determined in accordance with the Nasdaq Rules and applicable laws.
-Under our Corporate Governance Guidelines, an "independent" director is a director who meets the qualification requirements for being an independent director under applicable laws and the Nasdaq Rules, including the requirement that the Board must have affirmatively determined that the director has no material relationships with the Company, either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company in order to be considered "independent."
-To guide its determination as to whether or not a business or charitable relationship between the Company and an organization with which a director is so affiliated is material, the Board, or designated committee of the Board, may from time to time adopt categorical standards of independence.
+Under our Corporate Governance Guidelines, an "independent" director is a director who meets the qualification requirements for being an independent director under applicable laws and the Nasdaq Rules, including the requirement that the Board must have affirmatively determined that the director does not have a relationship with the Company that would impair his or her independence.
+To guide its determination as to whether or not a business or charitable relationship between the Company and an organization with which a director is so affiliated may impair his or her independence, the Board, or designated committee of the Board, may from time to time adopt categorical standards of independence.